tomjoht/learnapidoc/_docs/getting_job_in_api_documentation/jobapis_location.md

 Indeed will send you a daily job alert whenever there are new jobs in that area.
 Over a period of time, you can consistently see how many new tech writing jobs are popping up in a city.
 I did this when I was initially considering where to live, and without question, there were about 3-4 times more technical writing jobs appearing in San Jose than Portland, and 2-3 times more than in Seattle.

-In this case, I didn't run comparisons for more cities, nor did I add "API" into the job title.
-I'm willing to bet that API technical writing jobs will always be a fraction of normal technical writing jobs (maybe 15%?) and always tied to companies with high densities of engineers.
+In these searches, I didn't run comparisons for more cities, nor did I add "API" into the job title.
+But you can set up multiple searches and assess the results.

-If you're relocating, you could let companies know when you'll be in the area.
+If you're relocating, let companies know when you'll be in the area.
 Set up as many interviews as you can during the same week.
 When companies see you arrive on site in person, it can allay fears about hiring someone out of state.

+## Conclusion

 Much more could be written about where to live for API tech jobs.
-Overall, if you want to find a job in API documentation, target these popular areas &mdash;  California, Texas, Virginia, Massachusetts, New York, Florida, Maryland, New Jersey, Ohio, and Pennsylvania.
+Overall, if you want to find a job in API documentation, target these popular areas: California, Texas, Virginia, Massachusetts, New York, Florida, Maryland, New Jersey, Ohio, and Pennsylvania.
 On the other hand, if you want to start a farm or ranch, move to Wyoming.

 {% include content/activities/look_for_apidoc_jobs.md %}